Hit and Run Accidents

 • Road workers (if hazardous road conditions contributed to your accident)

-There are many legal avenues you can explore after a hit-and-run accident.
-A knowledgeable lawyer will look out for your best interests, answering any questions you might have to help you determine the best route for you.
+After a hit-and-run accident, you can explore many legal avenues.
+A knowledgeable lawyer will look out for your best interests and answer any questions you might have to help you determine the best route for you.

 Holding the Other Driver Responsible If You Find Them

 If you can locate the other driver, you can potentially press charges against them, which will start criminal proceedings.
-While you will not be the other party in a criminal lawsuit, you can help the prosecutor convict the other driver by providing your testimony and any evidence to help them prove that the other driver fled that scene of the accident.
+While you will not be the other party in a criminal lawsuit, you can help the prosecutor convict the other driver by providing your testimony and any evidence to help them prove that the other driver fled the accident scene.

 • The other driver owed you a duty of care.